Home » Drilling Calculations » ECD In Drilling | What is, How To Calculate & Control

 Pipe Rotation

-• Essential to stir up a cuttings bed.
+• It is essential to stir up a cutting bed.
 The PWD data should be used to determine the best rotary speed.
 80 – 100 rpm o.k.

-Ref: ECD Management Book – Fearnley Procter Group
+Ref: ECD Management & Calculations Book – Fearnley Procter Group.